 There are innumerable methods for achieving success and pursuing happiness in life — likely as many as there are philosophies and ideologies, values and belief systems.
-This is the beauty and complexity of the human experience; you can be who and what you want to be — you can at the very least try, and then choose something completely different.
+This is the beauty and complexity of the human experience; you can be who and what you want to be — you can at the very least try, and then choose something entirely different.
 Even in the darkest of places, in the most chaotic of times, we are adaptable and capable of transcendence.

-I can’t possibly speak to nor appreciate the atrocities of living in war zones, basic survival in refugee camps, serving time in prison, or how living in an oppressive regime can destroy one’s spirit.
-One’s perspective is an entirely subjective construct relative to where you happened to be born, but there are subtle, toxic expressions of oppressive or dehumanizing practices in every society.
+I can’t possibly speak to nor appreciate the atrocities of living in war zones, surviving in refugee camps, serving time in prison, or how living in an oppressive regime can destroy one’s spirit.
+One’s perspective is a subjective construct relative to where you happened to be born, but there are subtle, toxic expressions of oppressive or dehumanizing practices in every society.
 We live in a reality that can accommodate and perpetuate the very extremes of circumstance, and yet, we continue; we live on to tell the stories, to teach the lessons, and to build figurative bridges between experience, intellect, interpretation, sensemaking, meaning and purpose.

 I see the world, and it isn’t easy to look at.
-All at once, I can feel the deepest sorrow and loneliness, a fury and rage, and a gratitude and love; it’s not especially difficult to recall an image, story, fact or fiction that can transport me to the heaven or hell of emotional capacity.
+All at once, I can feel the deepest sorrow and loneliness, a fury and rage, and a gratitude and love; it’s not especially difficult to recall an image, story, fact, or fiction that can transport me to the heaven or hell of emotional capacity.

 What is it that drives you?
-To whom, or to what ideal are you accountable?
+To whom, or to what ideal, are you accountable?
 Why do you desire what you desire?
 How do you define love?
 When you sleep, do you find rest?
 Is this waking life merely a dream; is there something fundamentally flawed in the algorithm?
 What is it about us that can even conceive of a question?
 Why?

 If one is courageous or curious enough to peel away the layers of story and arbitrary association or attribution, you may begin to uncover and reveal the space before and between solidity and undisturbed potential.
 What is potential?
 It is that which is variable outside of symbology or representation; it is the formless pre-concept, an impulse awaiting electric or magnetic forces; it is the sea that is not yet water.

-When we speak of someone’s potential — “someone” being a causal agent; an individual with the ability to think, choose and act; a self-aware participant in consciousness — in that instant begins a cascading formulative movement, as the forces of impression and concept coalesce and, in effect, reduce the infinite and incomprehensible toward a manageable array of elements; we are all inevitably and inextricably bound to both the systemic and the independently circumstantial, the macro and the micro; this and that.
+When we speak of someone’s potential — “someone” being a causal agent; an individual with the ability to think, choose and act; a self-aware participant in consciousness — in that instant begins a cascading formulative movement, as the forces of impression and concept coalesce and, in effect, reduce the infinite and incomprehensible toward a manageable array of elements; we are all inevitably and inextricably bound to both the systemic and the independently circumstantial, the macro, and the micro; this and that.

-Those of us busy with life do not generally allow for any depth of introspection, meditation or contemplation beyond superficial critical examination.
+Those of us busy with life do not generally allow for any depth of introspection, meditation, or contemplation beyond superficial critical examination.
 There is, of course, nothing inherently problematic with that, either.
 It depends on what you desire to experience of this life, and the richness and satiety you expect to derive therein.
-It’s not an issue with time, but rather an issue with priority, agency, and the ability to stand outside the machinations of circumstance in order to obtain or regain a functional objectivity.
+It’s not an issue with time, but rather an issue with priority, agency, and the ability to stand outside the machinations of circumstance to obtain or regain a functional objectivity.
 We’re too deep within it to see and understand anything except what is perceived as immediately surrounding us.

 Every level or gradation of an expressed (condensed, abbreviated) reality has its relative choice-making framework.
 Every level of intelligence — or encapsulated, segmented consciousness — operates most effectively within an accepted limit of infinite potential.
 Thus, what we want or can get out of life, as it were, is limited to probabilities within all we believe to be possible.
 Without these limits, we would likely suffer greatly.
 However, there comes a time (or perhaps many) that we may discover cracks in the veil of our understanding, which introduces unpredictable and uncodified elements to what is or was otherwise fairly stable and known.
 Do we then allow this existential brain exercise to break down our self-imposed barriers — and thus develop or expand into something other than what we thought we could be — or do we suppress and deny it?